 Instabug’s features also include an app performance monitoring tool that measures crashes, slow screen transitions, client-side network latency, UI, and more.
 They’re all summed up as one metric that makes it easy to monitor and assess app health.

 Instabug offers an unlimited freemium plan with limited features.
-Paid plans start at $100 a month billed annually, with 25k sessions available (you can choose more sessions for a higher price).
+Paid plans start at $249 a month billed annually, and there's a 14-day free trail available.

 The tool is an easy and unobtrusive way of collecting user feedback for mobile apps.
 However, it will mostly work for product development teams seeking bug reports and feature ideas.
 It will not let you measure customer satisfaction or run full feedback campaigns.